topmonks/topmonks-webs/README.md

 This is TopMonks websites monorepo for effective development of all our static websites.

-This project uses [Blendid](https://github.com/vigetlabs/blendid) stack.
+This project uses our fork of [Blendid](https://github.com/topmonks/blendid) stack.

 Please, format every source code with [EditorConfig](https://editorconfig.org/) and [Prettier](https://github.com/prettier/prettier).
 We have [ESLint](https://eslint.org/) and [Stylelint](https://stylelint.io/) preconfigured with prettier presets.
 Checks run on [Build Server](https://circleci.com/gh/topmonks/topmonks-webs) via `yarn test` command.
 In development, check that your work conforms to [Lighthouse](https://developers.google.com/web/tools/lighthouse/) rules.
 We aim at least for 75% conformity.
+You can find results in time on our [Lighthouse CI server](https://lighthouse.dev.tmcloud.io/app/projects).

 **Be responsible, keep our quality bar high.**